Discover the Properties and Benefits of Zinc

 Overall, 85% of the total is deposited in:

-Zinc is removed by bile, intestinal and pancreatic fluids, and mainly in stool.
+Zinc is eliminated from the body through bile, intestinal and pancreatic fluids, and mainly in the stool.

 It’s important to know that excessive consumption of legumes and refined grains can inhibit the complete absorption of this mineral.